markmiro/ghost-tabs-chrome-extension/README.md

 - Store original favicon url on first load in local storage (via content script)
   - CON: How do I update the favicon if it gets updated?
 Actually, I can maybe just use sessions storage
   - CON: What if the data URL gets loaded?
 I might be able to keep calling `GET_BASIC_DATA` until I get a non-data URL.

+Pinned tabs: should not be modified.
+It doesn't make sense that a pinned tab might go stale, or be "unread".
+Although, it's possible for a pinned tab to have some state worth displaying in the future (EX: resource usage).

 ---